danimaniarqsoft/notes/pages/git.md

 			- `git stash apply`
 		- for clean the current stash
 			- `git stash clear`
+- ## git merge
+	- It is used for merge two branches
 	-
 - ## Commands that move brances
 	- commit